misho-dimitrov/Tianeptine_wDC/README.md

 # Pharmacological Modulation of Functional Brain Connectivity in Autism

+[TODO] Create a DOI for the Code, Have a look at this [YouTube tutorial](https://youtu.be/HZ6m8oxwvig?si=bn4xbl5blF8KNle8)

 This repository contains resting-state functional MRI (rs-fMRI) data and analysis scripts from our pharmacological study examining the effects of the µ-opioid receptor agonist tianeptine on weighted Degree Centrality (wDC).
 Specifically, we investigated whether tianeptine modulates sensorimotor and frontoparietal functional connectivity in autistic and non-autistic adults.

 In the study, participants underwent two scanning sessions in a placebo-controlled, double-blind, crossover design.
 We employed multi-echo (ME) ICA denoising and a processing pipeline adapted from Holiga et al. (2019) to derive voxel-wise wDC.
 The data include: